cbsobral/NLP-Supervisor-Recommender/README.md

 ## Behind the Code: What Changed since the Midterm
 Our progress can be traced back in the folder [initial](https://github.com/cbsobral/python/initial), where you can still see our progress up to the [Midterm Report](https://github.com/cbsobral/python/blob/master/initial/Midterm%20Report.md).

 We found out that the model was very sensitive to our choice of stopwords to be removed, as well as to the number of topics we employed.
-We tested the accuracy of our predictions using master thesis proposals of our friends, and then asking them whether the recommendations were consistent with their own perception, since all second year students have just gone through this process of selecting a supervisor.
+We tested the accuracy of our predictions using master thesis proposals of our friends and then asking them whether the recommendations were consistent with their perception since all second-year students have just gone through this process of selecting a supervisor.

 Back in the midterm, we were only working with the topic modeling idea.
-But then, it occured to us that we could improve our output recommendations significantly if we crossed each supervisor plan to the user's input.
-We accomplished that using a similarity matrix, that first classifies supervision plans in relation to one another, and displays how supervision plans are associated to each topic.
+But then, it occurred to us that we could improve our output recommendations significantly if we crossed each supervisor plan to the user's input.
+We accomplished that using a similarity matrix, that first classifies supervision plans concerning one another, and displays how supervision plans are associated with each topic.
 Once we have input from the user, we use this matrix to check how the plans of a given topic compare to the user's input.

 With the idea of combining the two strategies(i.e. topic modeling and similarity matrix) in mind, we again revisited the number of topics we elected.
 We found that reducing the number of topics in the model provided for better recommendations in the end.

-With [Streamlit](https://www.streamlit.io/), we developed the user's interface, where student's input their research proposals and receive the output.
+With [Streamlit](https://www.streamlit.io/), we developed the user's interface, where students input their research proposals and receive the output.

 ## References